marzocchi/zsh-notify/README.md

 zsh-notify
 =======

-A plugin for the Z shell (and OS X) that posts desktop notifications when any command fails or when a long-running command finish without errors, if the terminal application is in the background.
+A plugin for the Z shell (on OS X) that posts desktop notifications when a command terminates with error or when it took more than 30 seconds to complete, if the terminal application is in the background (or its terminal tab is inactive).

 Requirements
 ---

+- Either Terminal.app or [iTerm2][iterm2].

 - [terminal-notifier.app][terminal-notifier] is required for posting to Mountain Lion's Notification Center

-- [growlnotify][growlnotify] is required for posting to Growl in older versions of Mac OS X.
+- [growlnotify][growlnotify] is required for posting to Growl in previous versions of Mac OS X.

-- Either Terminal.app or [iTerm2][iterm2].

 Usage:
 ---

-Just source it.
+Just source notify.plugin.zsh.

 Configuration:
 ---

-By default, a notification about a "long-running", successful, command is posted only if it took at least 30 seconds to complete.
-To change this timeout, set the `NOTIFY_COMMAND_COMPLETE_TIMEOUT` environment variable to a value (in seconds).
+While notifications about failed commands are always posted, notifications for successful commands are posted only if they took at least 30 seconds to complete.
+To change the timeout set the NOTIFY_COMMAND_COMPLETE_TIMEOUT environment variable to a different value in seconds.

 Also, the plugin assumes that `terminal-notifier.app` is installed in `/Applications` and that `growlnotify` lives in `/usr/local/bin`.
 You can